James Tinney

+Tinney was born in Kansas City.
+He was ordained as a Pentecostal minister when he was eighteen-years-old and served at several churches in Arkansas and Missouri.
 He received his Ph.D. in 1978 from Howard University, where he would go on to teach before his death.

-Tinney founded the first scholarly journal about Black Pentecostalism, Spirit: A Journal of Issues Incident in Black Pentecostalism.
+Tonney publicly came out as gay in 1979, at the first gathering of the Third World Lesbian and Gay Conference.
+He founded the first scholarly journal about Black Pentecostalism, Spirit: A Journal of Issues Incident in Black Pentecostalism.

+In 1982, Tinney founded the Faith Temple Christian Church, a nondenominational Christian church with a largely black gay and lesbian congregation.

-He died in 1988 at the age of 46 from AIDS complications.
+He died in 1988 at the age of 46 from AIDS complications at Howard University Hospital in Washington, D.C. on June 12, 1988, aged 46.